What Really is OCD and do I Actually Have It?

 The list above includes some of the most common OCD symptoms, but there are certainly many other manifestations of Obsessive Compulsive Disorder beside those included there.
 The way that psychologists diagnose this illness is by consulting the criteria set in the DSM-5, the Diagnostic and Statistical Manual of Mental Disorders.
 The manual describes OCD symptoms with the following list of criteria:

 B. The obsessions or compulsions are time-consuming and cause distress and dysfunction.

 C. The obsessions and compulsions are not due to any substance use or physical impairment (ex.
 Brain damage).

 D. The obsessions and compulsions are not better explained by another mental health diagnosis.

 Based on this list of criteria, you can start to seriously assess your behavior.
-Does it resemble the true disorder or just a few particularities in personality.
+Does it resemble the true disorder or just a few particularities in personality?
 It is important to note that self-diagnosing isn’t always correct or helpful.
-This article does not replace the professional judgement of a psychologist.
-If you feel distress over your symptoms, its absolutely necessary to seek answers from a professional.
+This article does not replace the professional judgment of a psychologist.
+If you feel distressed over your symptoms, it’s absolutely necessary to seek answers from a professional.

 If after reading more about OCD symptoms and what this disorder truly means, you think that you have the illness and that it is negatively affecting your life, please seek out professional support.
 You do not have to let yourself be dragged down by your obsessions and compulsions; life can get better.
 Please contact us at Breath Life Healing Centers where we have experts with the knowledge and skills to help you break free.